15 March 2018

-Film Entertainment Industry in Hong Kong
+Film & Entertainment Industry in Hong Kong

 Most local film companies deal directly with cinema chains for local screening on a revenue-sharing basis.
 Rights will then be sold to distribution companies for other forms of release, including video rental and sales, and television broadcasting.
-There are also companies which specialize in distributing foreign films in Hong Kong.
+There are also companies which specialise in distributing foreign films in Hong Kong.

 The film industry is represented by several industry associations, including the Movie Producers and Distributors Association of Hong Kong Ltd (MPDA), the Motion Picture Industry Association (MPIA), the Hong Kong Film Directors’ Guild (HKFDG), and the Hong Kong Screenwriters’ Guild (HKSWG).